isoaxe/cors-server/README.md

 **Tip:** If hosting on Heroku, a Procfile has already been created in this repository.
 This instructs the Heroku Node app on how to start the server.

-**Note:** Heroku's [acceptable use policy](https://www.heroku.com/policy/aup) forbids the use of an open proxy (see part 6, item XVIII).
+**Note:** Heroku's [acceptable use policy](https://www.heroku.com/policy/aup) forbids the use of an open proxy (see part 6, item XIX).
 Therefore, make sure to follow point 2 above.
 Leaving the array empty authorises all requests and therefore violates the AUP.